+(2022-06-05 update notes: The diagram now states the risk of infection for 62.5 nmol/L 25-hydtoxyvitamin D is "18%”.
+The initial version stated this was “25%”.
+Towards the right of the graph the erroneous “0.125ng” has been corrected to “0.125 mg” and the sentences changed to indicate that these are general/typical outcomes.

 Association Between Preoperative 25-Hydroxyvitamin D Level and Hospital-Acquired Infections Following Roux-en-Y Gastric Bypass Surgery Sadeq A. Quraishi et al. JAMA Surg.
 2014-02 https://jamanetwork.com/journals/jamasurgery/fullarticle/1782085

-These two similar graphs depicting low pre-operative 25-hydroxyvitamin D driving immune system failure leading to greatly elevated risk of post-operative infections are from arguably the most important and easy-to-understand research study on the importance of good 25-hydroxyvitamin D levels for the immune system.
+These two similar graphs depicting low pre-operative 25-hydroxyvitamin D levels driving immune system failure, which leads to greatly elevated risk of post-operative infections, are from arguably the most important and easy-to-understand research study on the importance of good 25-hydroxyvitamin D levels for the immune system.
 This is from a Boston hospital, showing the risk of primarily bacterial infections rises precipitously from about 2.5% (for both hospital-acquired and wound-site infections) according to how much below 125 nmol/L (50 ng/mL) their pre-operative level of 25-hydroxyvitamin D was.
-The risk of each type of infection multiplies to about 25% when levels are 50 nmol/L (20 ng/mL).
+The risk of each type of infection multiplies a factor of 5 to about 25% when levels are 50 nmol/L (20 ng/mL).
 This is the official threshold of vitamin D sufficiency in the UK.
 Many UK adults and children have still lower levels, such as 12.5 to 25 nmol/L (5 to 10 ng/mL), and so, for all their lives, are at great risk of suffering and harm, due to their immune systems being unable to function anywhere near as well as they would with proper vitamin D3 supplementation.
 The patients in this study were all morbidly obese and underwent the same Roux-en-Y gastric bypass operation, which is a complex surgery intended to help with weight loss.
 There is no reason to believe that people suffering from obesity require higher 25-hydroxyvitamin D levels for proper immune system function than do those who are not suffering from obesity.

 #01-intro